Revolving Credit - Meaning, Definition, and Difference Between Revolving Credit and Personal Loan

 5. Overdraft Protection: Linked to a checking account, overdraft protection covers shortfalls, acting as a revolving credit line for emergencies.

-How revolving credit affects credit score?
+How revolving credit can hurt your credit score?

 Revolving credit, like credit cards, can impact credit scores based on credit utilization.
 Keeping balances low relative to credit limits positively influences scores.
 Consistent on-time payments are crucial.
 High balances and late payments can adversely affect scores, indicating potential financial risk to lenders.